Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 Liza has private practice offices in both San Francisco and Santa Monica, CA. She specializes in brief, solution- focused therapy; assessments; and hypnotherapy.
 Liza has worked in the entertainment industry for 14 years as an evaluator and also as the on-site psychologist for cast and crew for reality shows such as “Survivor” and “The Apprentice.”
 She has also been a professor of psychology at Antioch and Embry-Riddle Universities.
 As a Veteran herself of the U.S. Air Force, Liza works part-time with Veterans in San Francisco and the North Bay.
 Liza has written two books: Suite Success and Therapeutic Assessments with MMPI-2; A Positive Psychology Approach.

-A psychotherapist with practices in San Rafael and San Francisco, Linda Silver sees individuals and couples.
+A psychotherapist who practices in San Francisco, Linda Silver sees individuals and couples.
 Her work with couples includes those of all sexual orientations and types of relationship She frequently integrates EMDR and Hypnotherapy in her clinical work.

 With a background in nursing and Hospice care, Linda has a special interest in health and healing, as well as illness.
 She has many years of experience as a grief counselor and educator.
 Linda helps people learn to become aware of their reactions to events of change and loss.